yusufaine/tp/docs/DeveloperGuide.md

     RecipeBook informs user that there are no recipes that match the keyword(s) provided and shows an empty list of recipes <br>
     Use case ends.

+**Use case: Resets the recipe book**

+*Actor: User*

+*Preconditions: None*

+**Guarantees**
+1. All recipe entries will be cleared from the recipe book and be loaded with the default preloaded recipes.

+**MSS**

+1. RecipeBook shows a list of recipes
+2. User requests to reset the list of recipes
+3. RecipeBook asks for confirmation
+4. User confirms to reset
+5. RecipeBook clears all the entries in the recipe book and the recipe book will be loaded with the preloaded recipes.
+   Use case ends.

+**Extensions**
+* 2a.
+User requests to do a force reset on the list of recipes.
+    * 2a1.
+If the entered input contains the forced reset prefix.
+      Use case resumes from step 5.

+* 4a.
+User cancels the reset request.
+    * 4a1.
+RecipeBook abort the reset process.
+      Use case ends.
 ---

 ### Non-Functional Requirements